cymtrick/lol/_posts/2017-08-27-Access-Error-In-Developer-Portal-[Facebook-Acqusition].md

 ---
-Title : Access Error in developer portal,One of facebook acquisitions.
+title : Access Error in developer portal,One of facebook acquisitions.
-Description: developer Auth token not expired after removing developer from shared apps
+description: developer Auth token not expired after removing developer from shared apps
 ---
 > Developer Auth token not expired after removing developer from shared apps,One of facebook acquisitions.